dardengo/Micrasverse/README.md

 | [GLM](https://github.com/g-truc/glm)   | Used for vector math | MIT         |
 | [Mazefiles](https://github.com/micromouseonline/mazefiles)   | Used for generating the maze |          |

-⚡ If you're running it headless, only [Box2D](https://github.com/erincatto/box2d) and the maze file is needed.
+⚡ If you're running it headless, only [Box2D](https://github.com/erincatto/box2d) and the maze file are needed.

 ## 🙏 Credits
 This project was inspired by [Artful Bytes' Bots2D](https://github.com/artfulbytes/bots2d) and built with the help of [Michael Grieco's](https://www.youtube.com/@MichaelGrieco) awesome openGL tutoritals.